 Let’s look at some cute videos that have gone viral over the past year:

-Have you recently logged into Facebook or Instagram and found yourself captivated by cat videos, Ellen’s interview with T-Swift, or Gordon Ramsay’s commentary on another restaurant experience gone bloody wrong ?
-(That ultimately makes you feel appreciative he’s not your relative critiquing your food)
+Have you recently logged onto Facebook or Instagram and found yourself captivated by cat videos, Ellen’s interview with T-Swift, or Gordon Ramsay’s commentary on another restaurant experience gone bloody wrong ?
+(That ultimately makes you feel appreciative he’s not your relative critiquing your food.)

 Do you remember the last time you logged onto Facebook or Instagram and didn’t see a video?
 Us either.
 But finding videos on Instagram and Facebook isn’t the same as putting videos on your website.
 It’s important to know where videos should be placed so they get the most traffic.